INTRODUCTION TO CRIMINAL JUSTICE SYSTEMS - 2022/3

 Thus, the summative assessment for this module consists of:

-- One one-hour exam, designed to test students’ knowledge of module content – 50% of the module mark
+- An essay designed to assess students’ knowledge of module content – 50% of the module mark.

 Formative assessment and feedback

-- The final session is given over to exam advice, hints and tips.
+- The final session is dedicated to essay preparation advice, hints and tips.

 - The state's response to crime in England and Wales

 - The ways that criminal justice has developed over time

 - Themes and debates that characterise contemporary criminal justice

 |1||Demonstrate understanding of the individual and collective contributions of the key Criminal Justice System agencies in England and Wales||KCP|